-1. Insert the desired number of DIMMs into the memory slots, starting with P1-DIMM1.
-For best memory performance, please install memory modules of the same type and same speed on the memory slots as indicated on the tables below.
+1. Insert the desired number of DIMMs into the memory slots starting with P1-DIMMA1.
+See the Memory Installation Tables below.
 2. Insert each DIMM module vertically into its slot.
-Pay attention to the notch along the bottom of the module to avoid installing incorrectly (see Figure 5-3).
-3. Gently press down on the DIMM module until it snaps into place in the slot.
+Pay attention to the notch along the bottom of the module to avoid installing incorrectly (see Figure 5-4).
+3. Use your thumbs to gently press down on both ends of the DIMM module until it snaps into place in the slot.
 Repeat for all modules.
+4. Press the release tabs to the locked positions to secure the DIMM module into the slot.

-Figure 5-3.
+Figure 5-4.
 DIMM Installation